zac-k/phase-ret-dl/README.md

 ### 'Mean Inner Potential'

-Complex float.
+Two element list of complex floats containing minimum and maximum mean inner potential values.
 The real part is the mean inner potential in volts (~-17 for magnetite), and the imaginary part is related to absorption coefficient.
 A reasonable value for this is around `1j`.

 ### 'Mass Magnetization'